Cabooses

 659International Standard CupolaAtlas 43012 Atlas 43019 Atlas 50 005 606

 660Ex Western Maryland Northeastern Style RRPAex-WM 1878.
 Purchased in 1962.
-Now on display at Cole Land Transportation Museum.
+Now on display at the Cole Land Transportation Museum.

 661Ex Western Maryland Northeastern Style 308591ex-WM 1904.
 Built in 1940 by Union Bridge.
 Purchased in 1962.
-Acquired by Danbury Railway Museum in 2000.
+Acquired by the Danbury Railway Museum in 2000.
 Bachmann 16854

 662Ex Western Maryland Northeastern Style 674565ex-WM 1804.
 Purchased in 1962.
 Kimball Oil, Great Barrington, MA, from Canaan, CT.